 The difficulty of this influence can range, depending on the quality of the signs in which the grand square is posited.
 A grand square in fixed signs could be viewed as the most difficult, because there seems to be no way out.
 There is a the sense that you’re chasing your own tail.
 An example would be a person who is starting out in life with no job experience and are looking to get a job.
 Whatever job they apply for, they are told that they need experience in order to get a job.
 How do you get experience under your belt if no one is willing to give you a chance to prove yourself and allow you to at least get your foot in the door?

-The cardinal grand square is somewhat less difficult because the native at least has the breathing room to plant a seed.
+The cardinal grand square is somewhat less difficult in aspects in astrology because the native at least has the breathing room to plant a seed.
 It may not be planted in the most fertile of soils and may therefore undergo significant challenges for the seed to come to fruition, but at least the seed does get planted.
 Its strength will be severely tested to see if the seed is hardy enough to overcome obstacles that will inhibit its growth.
 But, if indeed it is hardy, it will find a way to survive and overcome the odds.

 The mutable grand square is the least stressful, potentially speaking, because the greatest challenge tends to lie in the dilemma of choice.
 There are so many different options or possibilities as to how and where the seeds are planted, so many divergent talents that can be applied, that the challenge lies in deciding which options are most workable.
 And then once the decision is made, the next challenge that arises is that of following up and following through with the chosen path.
 There is a danger of being too dispersed or too distracted.